benblissettk/SnapEnhanceModGen/README.md

 - You can customize the release tag and name by editing the `.github/workflows/main.yml` file.
 - Modify the `tag_name` and `release_name` values in the "Create Release" step.

+## How to report issues

+Do not report issues of these prebuilts in the official [SnapEnhance Telegram](https://t.me/snapenhance_chat) instead make a post about it on [r/SnapEnhanceApp](https://reddit.com/r/SnapEnhanceApp) with using the "Prebuilt Issue" post flair or make a post about on the [SnapEnhance Lemmy Community](https://lemmy.world/c/snapenhance) with mentioning that it's a prebuilt.
+If you have issues with the repo itself feel free to open issues.

 ## Contributing